-There are legal obligations in relation to enclosed workplaces and smoking with which compliance is critical to avoid prosecution.
-However, there are many more benefits to a comprehensive smoke-free policy than avoiding prosecution.
+There are legal obligations in relation to workplaces and smoking with which compliance is critical to avoid prosecution.
+However, there are more benefits to a comprehensive smoke-free policy than avoiding legal action from workers.

 Creating a smoke-free workplace could benefit your organisation in the following ways: